joyteoyw/carparkAPI/README.md

 ## Disclaimers

-- The frontend UI is designed to contextualize the CarparkAPI and provide a (hopefully) interesting experience when testing out the backend APIs.
+- The frontend UI is designed to contextualize the CarparkAPI and provide a (hopefully) more interesting experience when testing out the backend APIs.

 - The **'GET /car/lots'** API is not part of the 3 defined API requirements and is only meant for contextualization purposes.
 It is not intended for grading.